AyushShahh/Geo-Locator/README.md

 Pull requests are always welcome.
 But before making any major changes you can open an [issue](https://github.com/AyushShahh/Geo-Locator/issues) to discuss.<br>
 For less major or minor changes, you can open a [pull request](https://github.com/AyushShahh/Geo-Locator/pulls).

-Make sure you see the [instructions](#instructions-for-using-this-code) for using this code if you want test or use it.
+Make sure you see the [instructions](#instructions-for-using-this-code) for using this code.

 **Thanks for contributing.**